How to avoid inheritance tax: 14 Essential steps

 Investments made into an Enterprise Investment Scheme (EIS) or Seed Enterprise Investment Scheme (SEIS) qualifying unquoted company or AIM stock will not be liable to inheritance tax after being held for at least two years under the Business Property Relief (BPR) rules.

 The clock runs from the time the investment was made.
-After two years, the value and growth on the investment shares fall out of your estate for IHT purposes.
+After two years, the value and growth of the investment shares fall out of your estate for IHT purposes.
 The EIS or SEIS investment can be replaced with another EIS or SEIS investment within certain time limits, and the BPR clock continues to run.

-As well as offering inheritance tax relief on the value of shares, EIS and SEIS investments can also offer 30% and 50% income tax relief, respectively, capital gains tax exemption, and loss relief (should a loss be incurred on the investment).
-Furthermore, recent changes to the SEIS provide investors with the potential to receive greater benefit from the scheme and shield double the amount of capital than previously allowed from inheritance tax.
+As well as offering inheritance tax relief on the value of shares, EIS and SEIS investments can also offer 30% and 50% income tax relief, respectively, capital gains tax exemption, and EIS loss relief (should a loss be incurred on the investment).

 Importantly, EIS and SEIS investments are considered as being higher-risk strategies and are therefore more suitable for high-net-worth individuals and sophisticated investors.
 It should also be noted that any dividends payable are taxable, and any losses on shares are generally deductible from income tax or capital gains tax bills.